 Recommended, vetted and monitored

-Installing a basic deck to replace and sit on top of a simple existing patio is a job not beyond the abilities of a skilled DIYer.
+Installing basic decking to replace and sit on top of a simple existing patio is a job not beyond the abilities of a skilled DIYer.
 However, in most cases, homeowners are best served by using an experienced landscaping contractor.

-A skilled contractor who has probably fitted dozens of decks doesn’t need you to check the quality of their work, but there are some things to look out for.
+A skilled contractor who regularly fits garden decking doesn’t need you to check the quality of their work, but there are some things to look out for.
 The deck should sit at least 150mm below the damp proof course, and the decking boards should never actually touch the external walls of the house.

 The supporting frame itself is obviously crucial – well supported and built to ensure dimensional stability.
 The use of joist hangers is essential, as is the use of noggins at 400 – 600mm spacings.
 Additionally, the frame itself should be supported every 500mm (usually with the insertion of timbers between the joist and the old patio on which it sits).

 Suitable quality materials are essential.
 The timber should be pressure treated to maximise its chances of long-term durability and moisture resistance.
 The fixings should be exterior-grade, so they don’t stain or rust.

 Lastly, a bit of preparation of the ground surface goes a long way to ensuring the deck looks as good after two years as after two days.
 Make sure your contractor puts down landscaping fabric and ideally some gravel on top to minimise any chance of weeds coming through.

 Installing decking in most situations requires skill and experience to ensure long-term structural integrity but also a smart finish.
 As a result, it’s always best to use an experienced landscaping contractor.
 To find someone in your area, click here to find a tradesperson.

 Adding decking is allowed under your Permitted Development Rights – meaning you won’t need to apply for planning permission.
 This applies to all decks that sit no more than 300mm above the ground level or are going to cover more than half of your garden.